AlexDio123/CraiglistScrapper/README.md

 * How to run it:
     * Clone the repository
    * run pip install requirements.txt
-    * un python manage.py runserver
+    * run python manage.py runserver